September 11th Remembrance

 Considering we had Mac Dill Air Force Base, which is home to the Central Command headquarters, which is the operating center for all current military operations conducted in the Middle East only 15 miles away, it was decided that if the terrorists were indeed targeting important military and high profile security locations, that Central Command would be a important target.
 So I decided to forget the vending machines and quickly returned to the warehouse and sat with most of the Pepsi plant employees watching the horrific events unfold in front of me on a television in the main meeting room.

 In that moment, while standing in the Pepsi meeting room I tried to get a hold of him on my cellphone and tried to again and again to call him, but at that time hundreds of thousands of people were jamming the cell towers with calls here and towards the Big Apple to check on relatives and friends in the city.
-I learned much later that some of the biggest cellphone reception antenna’s were located on those twin towers in the heart of New York.
+I learned much later that some of the biggest cellphone reception towers were located on those twin towers in the heart of New York.
 The instant influx of calls and messages had overwhelmed the cell phone systems and caused massive busy signals and no signals messages deep within the city.

 And during this tragic low point in America’s proud history, the Tampa Bay Rays were in a local hotel based in Manhattan preparing for a game that same night against the New York Yankees.
 They could not venture out of the safety of the hotel, or even get calls out to loved ones and the team to notify them of their safe confines until hours later.
 The team sat huddles in a banquet room watching what the rest of us around America was seeing, the symbols of New York burning and crashing to the ground in front of their very eyes.

 With the dangers surrounding the New York area at that time not confined just to the World Trade Plaza, Rudy Giuliani, the current Mayor of New York City implored citizens to stay within their homes until it was deemed safe to again travel within the city.
-That night’s game was canceled and Rays players and staff were instructed to stay in the hotel and not even venture to local restaurants and stores as a security measure.
+That night’s game was canceled and Ray’s players and staff were instructed to stay in the hotel and not even venture to local restaurants and stores as a security measure.
 For the game of baseball would have to wait as the city lay hurt and injured before them, but baseball would be a key ingredient to the health of this great city.

 When days later, the Rays did finally get to play New York, it was the first day that baseball again got to be played in this great city.
-And it was an event that evoked not only tears of sadness. but of joy that a sense of normalcy was again going to fill the lives of New Yorkers.
+And it was an event that evoked not only tears of sadness but of joy that a sense of normalcy was again going to fill the lives of New Yorkers.
 The pure act of watching 18 men take the field to play a baseball game began the healing process for some in the city.
-For the city had been in mourning for days and now needed an outward release, a event to boost spirits and morale, a event to celebrate the brave face of the city in this crisis.
+For the city had been in mourning for days and now needed an outward release, an event to boost spirits and morale, an event to celebrate the brave face of the city in this crisis.
 It might have been the first time in days that the city took a deep breath and relaxed as a whole.

 It was a game surrounded by huge emotional episodes and truly patriotic gestures by fans and players of both teams.
 Some members of the Rays had been past players for the Yankees, while others amongst the Rays roster hailed from the state of New York and felt a huge rush of civic pride and compassion for the city.
 As a measure of remembrance, MLB had all the players uniforms emblazoned with an American flag patch over the MLB label usually located in the rear of the uniform.
 MLB also instructed each team to attach to the players caps, a stitched American flag on the left side of the cap, closest to the hearts of the citizens of this nation.